mkoelle/robinhood-playground/README.md

 shared-async and socket-server should be deleted

-## how does it work?
+## tell me more how does it work?

-strategies are mostly "trendFilter"s.  which just take in a Robinhood instance and the output of getTrendAndSave which contains all the tickers' quote_data and a few other things
+strategies are mostly "trendFilter"s.  which just take in a Robinhood instance and the output of getTrendAndSave which contains every tickers' quote_data and a few other things.  say a strategy is configured to run `[3, 10, 15, 90]`...that means that 15 minutes after opening bell (6:30am pacific), that strategy is not going to be run just once, but it will actually be run once for 0-$5, once for $5 - $10 and a third time for $10 - $15 - each time the trendFilter only containing the tickers whose last_trade_price are within that "price segment".

+when the strategy is run it returns a list of tickers (ie `[AAPL, GOOG, JAGX]`).
+These "picks" are saved along with their current trading price in picks-data/[date]/[strategy-name]-[price-perm] as an object with their keys being the minute after opening bell of that particularly run.

+the program will actively purchase the strategies saved in strategies-enabled.js.  also the program sells half the holdings of each of the stocks it purchased after 1 day and it sells 100% of the shares after 2 days.

 ## configuring